grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.4 (Compatible with Better Than Wolves V4.891123)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.4a (Compatible with Better Than Wolves V4.891124)

 [****** Installation Instructions ******]

-1) Place BTWMod4-891123_Tweak0-4_patch.jar together with BTWMod4-891123.zip
+1) Place BTWMod4-891124_Tweak0-4a_patch.jar together with BTWMod4-891124.zip
-2) Run the jar file: "java -jar BTWMod4-891123_Tweak0-4_patch.jar"
+2) Run the jar file: "java -jar BTWMod4-891124_Tweak0-4a_patch.jar"
-3) Proceed with usual BTW installation from newly created BTWMod4-891123_Tweak0-4.zip into your minecraft.jar or minecraft_server.jar ...
+3) Proceed with usual BTW installation from newly created BTWMod4-891124_Tweak0-4a.zip into your minecraft.jar or minecraft_server.jar ...
 7) Profit!

 [********** Change Log ************]

+v0.4a

+- Updated to BTW v4.891124

+- Due to the old patcher and code based on BTW v4.8911, some features are not available in this release, and work like in the original BTW:
+  - Bellows drops extra tanned leather when overpowered
+  - Player still can eat on ladder and armor/boots don't affect movement speed
+  - Chicken doesn't drop more feathers
+  - Spider doesn't drop head
+  - Zombie pigman doesn't drop head
+  - Hardcore spawn radius is not configurable in this release

 v0.4